 But Bloomberg data shows that there was redemption in the active India funds.
 What we see therefore is more passive allocation of funds.
 This could be a problem because if there is even a slight disappointment with India, the money may go out and it will affect stock prices.
 However, this has nothing to do with the economy.
 It is more a sentiment like we saw in 2008, when there was the global financial crisis and the housing boom in the US suddenly collapsed.
 The Indian economy was not directly affected but globally the sentiment turned negative.

 During such times when there is a big sell-off, it is important to assess if the economy is going to be hurt.
 I am not so concerned about stock prices being hurt, as they will recover if economy is doing well.

-Right now, we are overweight on financials, consumer discretionary and utilities.
+A: Right now, we are overweight on financials, consumer discretionary and utilities.
 We are Overweight in IT last year, but we began to trim the allocation by the end of the year, when we felt that valuations became rich.
 We are under weight in consumer staples.

-It depends on how you are viewing the economy and earnings.
+A: It depends on how you are viewing the economy and earnings.
 We see decent earnings growth potential even from the current levels.
 Valuations beyond the Sensex stocks are largely in the mid-point.
 So, we are invested and have not trimmed or sold our stock exposure.